ch-stark/blog1506/acm/README2.md

 	spec:
 	  clusterSet: default

-ClusterPools encapsulate infrastructure details of the underlying cloud provider and assign any clusters created to the ManagedClusterSet named red-cluster-set.
-The example shown here is for AWS and for the purpose of brevity, detailed specifications such as the install configuration are omitted.
-A corresponding ClusterPool resource for GCP must also be defined and have non-overlapping CIDRs in order for the Submariner network that will be created later to function.
+ClusterPools encapsulate infrastructure details of the underlying cloud provider and assign any clusters created to the ManagedClusterSet (in this case red-cluster-set).
+The example shown here is for AWS and the contents of the install-config.yaml have been omitted for brevity.
+A corresponding ClusterPool resource for GCP must also be instantiated and have non-overlapping CIDRs so that it can join the Submariner network.

 	apiVersion: hive.openshift.io/v1
 	kind: ClusterPool